TerjeRu/adpowershell/README.md

     User Account Handling:
+    SetAutoReply.ps1 - Set Out of Office message for several mailboxes at once

 Remember to modify the file, group, user names, and file paths in the scripts as applicable to your AD environment.